alexle/alexle.github.com/posts/2017-running.markdown

 I was obsessed with 20:00.
 For 3 months, I imagined how it would feel seeing 19:XX near the finish.
 I imagined what the second half of the race would feel like.
 How much my body would burn in that last 800m.

 After a while, you get use to the experience.
 And your body doesn't panic when it happens race day.
-At least that's my thinking.
+It may not amount to much, but every bit helps in a race.

 ## May: Bolder Boulder 10k ##